JeminInformationTechnology/JHSON/README.md

 What   is  JHSON?
 ----------------

-JHSON   means   JDollar  Html  Syntax   Object   Notation  which    is  invented  by  wilmix   jemin  j.
+JHSON   means   JDollar  Html  Syntax   Object   Notation  which    is  invented  by  wilmix   jemin  j  in J$

+Technology.

 JHSON  is  used  as   a  Restful  webservice    with  JAVA,  JDollar, .Net,etc .